edwardfxiao/vscode-to-photoshop2/README.md

-What this new extension does is to provide a actual file path as [this issue states](https://github.com/bialikover/vscode-to-photoshop/issues/3) states.
+What this new extension does is to provide a additianal `filename` param of actual file path as [this issue states](https://github.com/bialikover/vscode-to-photoshop/issues/3) states.